guyvdn/Toolbelt/WindowsTools/README.md

 * [Seq](https://datalust.co/seq) Machine data, for humans

 * [TaskbarX](https://chrisandriessen.nl/taskbarx) TaskbarX will give you an original Windows dock like feel.
 The icons will move to the center or user given position

+* [WindDirStat](https://windirstat.net/) is a disk usage statistics viewer and cleanup tool for various versions of Microsoft Windows